-NAS (Network-Attached drive) is a file storage solution which acts as a server for multiple LAN connected computers where the computers can use NAS as a virtual hard disk for each of them.
+NAS (Network-Attached drive) is a file storage solution that acts as a server for multiple LAN connected computers where the computers can use NAS as a virtual hard disk for each of them.
 Sometimes you may not be able to discover the NAS drive on the network devices.
-In that case simply follow these easy fixes and the problem will be solved in no time at all.
+In that case, simply follow these easy fixes and the problem will be solved in no time at all.

 Fix-1 Automate TCP/ IP Helper service-

 Automating TCP/ IP helper service will solve your issue.

 1. Pressing Windows key+R shall open the Run terminal.

 2. In the Run window, type “services.msc” and then click on “OK“.

 2. In the Services window, double click on the “TCP/ IP NetBIOS Helper” service to access its properties.

 3. In TCP/ IP NetBIOS Helper properties, click on ‘Startup type:‘ and choose “Automatic” from the drop-down.

 4. Click on “Apply” and then on “OK“.
 This will save the changes on your computer.

 5. Coming back to the Services window, select the “TCP/ IP NetBIOS Helper” service and then, click on “Start the service” to start the service on your computer.